cs4241-21a/a3-persistence/README.markdown

 - The middleware I used were: *cookie-session* which establishes cookie-based sessions (I used this for login), *body-parser* which parses HTTP request body, *express-slash* which handles routes with and without trailing slashes, *response-time* which records HTTP response time, and *compression* which compresses HTTP responses. https://expressjs.com/en/resources/middleware.html

 ## Technical Achievements
+- **Tech Achievement 1**: I deployed my application to Heroku.
+I connected to Github and the process was very smooth to deploy to Heroku.
-- **Tech Achievement 1**: I got 100% in all four lighthouse tests required for this assignment.
+- **Tech Achievement 2**: I got 100% in all four lighthouse tests required for this assignment.
 ![loginLighthouse](https://github.com/vygrasso/a3-persistence/blob/main/loginLighthouse.PNG)
 ![indexLighthouse](https://github.com/vygrasso/a3-persistence/blob/main/indexLighthouse.PNG)